hanpfei/audio-echo/app/src/main/cpp/oboe/docs/FullGuide.md

 When you read input, you should verify the correct number of frames was read.
-If not, the buffer might contain unknown data that could cause an audio glitch.
+If not, the buffer might contain unknown data that could cause an src.audio glitch.
 You can pad the buffer with zeros to create a silent dropout:

     Result result = stream.read(audioData, numFrames, timeout);